avrilcoghlan/cholerabook/docs/source/vibriogenomes.rst

 * Cholera toxin is the most important virulence factor of *V. cholerae*; cholera toxin triggers acute watery diarrhoea
 * *V. cholerae* is distributed globally, and is a very diverse species with many different lineages
 * At present there is only one lineage that causes pandemic/epidemic cholera: 7PET, an extremely infectious and virulent lineage
-* The genome of a typical 7PET isolate has 4 million base-pairs (4 Mb) of DNA split over two chromosomes, and contains about 4000 genes
+* The genome of a typical 7PET isolate has 4 million base-pairs (4 Mb) of DNA, and contains about 4000 genes
 * Practically all 7PET isolates have genes for cholera toxin (*ctxAB* genes)

 Suggested Further Reading